A common question we’re asked by business owners entering the digital space – how much does a website cost?

 As you’ve guessed by now, the overall cost of website maintenance will depend on what tasks you choose.

-Given the fact that there are so many variables involved in determining a website cost, it’s difficult to give an accurate estimate of website maintenance.
+Given the fact that there are so many variables involved in determining the cost of a website, it’s difficult to give an accurate estimate of website maintenance.

 But, they could range anywhere between $400 and $60,000 per year.

 The recurring costs you would incur in maintaining your website include renewing your domain name, SSL certificate, and web hosting.
-Costs can add up if you purchase more extensions, strengthen security, update content, or redesign your website.
+The overall cost of a website can add up if you purchase more extensions, strengthen security, update content, or redesign your website.

 Here’s another estimate that gives you an idea of what the monthly maintenance costs can look like based on the size of the website: